SupeRuier/awesome-active-learning/contents/AL_applications.md

 - Q-learning and LSTM based deep active learning strategy for malware defense in industrial IoT applications [2021, Multimedia Tools and Applications]

 ## Medical Research

+### Public Health

+- Active Learning to Minimize the Possible Risk of Future Epidemics [2023, SpringerBriefs in Applied Sciences and Technology]

 ### Medical Image Classification / Image Annotation